 - From 2011 onwards, conceptual questions in objectivity appeared.
 In 2011 the only question from this chapter was: It was predominantly a secular civilization and the religious element, though present, did not dominate the scene.
 During this period cotton was used for manufacturing textiles in India.
 What is right?

 - In 2012 there was no question from this head.

 - In 2013 one question was: Which characterize the people of Indus Civilization?
-They possess great palaces and temple, worship both male and female deities III.
-They employed horse-drawn chariot in warfare.
+They possess great palaces and temples, worship both male and female deities III.
+They employed a horse-drawn chariot in warfare.